matt9527-marist/MyObsidianNotes/Machine Learning/010 Support Vector Machines.md

 	- Viable for problems where the data `m` is much larger than `n`
 4) Kernels (Nonlinearity)
 	- Remember that in the dual, we are no longer minimizing a cost function, but we are maximizing an objective function: $$f(x^{[i]^{T}}x^{[j]})$$
-	- Recall that the dot product is a similarity measure given by the angle separating two vectors.
+	- This is not a formulation on the samples, but on the dot product of the samples.
+Recall that the dot product is a similarity measure given by the angle separating two vectors.
 There are others, such as the regular distance between two points.
 	![[Pasted image 20251015095134.png]]